wdn5e-virginia-edu/tidyGitHubSidebar/readme.md

 #### there may also be a _&nbsp;Show more&nbsp;_ link beneath that
 - clicking on that link adds more list items into a new unlabeled list
-- using the _&nbsp;Find a repository...&nbsp;_ text entry also does this
+- using the _&nbsp;Find a repository...&nbsp;_ filter also does this

 ### what this bookmarklet changes